Splaot/SolarBETA3/README.md

 Cool UI

-If you appreciate stylish tools, then Solara is the perfect choice for you.
+If you appreciate stylish tools, then Solar is the perfect choice for you.
 Its sleek design is visually appealing and sure to catch your eye.

 Instant Updates

-Ever thought what will happen if Roblox detects Solara?
+Ever thought what will happen if Roblox detects Solar?
 Well, we are always here to provide you instant updates and upgrades for free.